 1. Keep the Design and Technology Simple

 The idea behind the blog is simple – you want to support classroom learning.
 Don’t put up an unnecessary obstacle by making your design complex.
 There are also many simple design themes and templates that look great and are mobile-friendly.
 You can’t go wrong with buying a domain name, setting up WordPress, and finding a WordPress hosting provider on the technology side.
 If you describe yourself as technically challenged, there’s no need to worry because their many WordPress hosting providers have tech support staff to help you get set up.

 2. Integrate the Blog to the Classroom

 Don’t make your blog an option for your students.
 Make it a part of the classroom and learning experience.
-For example, if you want to help your students to stay on top of everything, offer helpful resources on your blog.
-Make your blog a place where students can find homework assignments, project details and test dates.
+For example, if you want to help your students stay on top of everything, offer helpful resources on your blog.
+Make your blog a place where students can find homework assignments, project details, and test dates.
 By integrating the classroom objectives in the blog, students will start to follow the blog to stay updated on important announcements and changes.

 4. Use Social Media and Blog Commenting to Be Accessible

 Feedback is important if you want to improve your teaching curriculum, teaching skills and support student success.
 An easy way to collect feedback is to open up your blog posts for comments.
 This allows students to provide valuable feedback that can improve your blog and curriculum.
 For example, students can ask for clarity on their posts, request additional resources, and seek general advice.
 It’s also a time saving to reach many students.

 social media account for this kind of interaction for privacy reasons.
 You may be wondering why you should use social media over email.
 The answer is that social media is instant, anonymous, and relevant.
 Many students will feel more comfortable reaching out through social media or blog comments than personal emails.can also serve as an important channel for interacting with students, especially since they’re already using social media.
 Just make sure you set up a separate

 5. Create an Email Announcement List